Distributed Representations of Lexical Sets and Prototypes in Causal Alternation Verbs: Definitions and Previous Work

+From a semantic point of view, Italian causative-inchoative verbs are required to be telic and have an inanimate patient \cite{cennamo1995}.
+Morpho-syntactically, they are generated from an asymmetrical derivation, called ``anti-causativisation.''
+The intransitive form is sometimes marked with the pronominal clitic \textit{si}: its presence is mandatory, optional or forbidden according to verb-specific rules \cite{cennamo2011}.
+Because of this, many different categorisations of Italian causative-inchoative verbs were attempted \cite{folli2002,jezek2003}.

-In this way, a correlation between the form and the meaning of these verbs was demonstrated.
-Moreover, \newcite{samardzic2012meaning} and \newcite{haspelmath2014coding} argue that verbs that appear more frequently (intra- and cross-linguistically) in the inchoative form tend to morphologically derive the causative form, too.
-This time, the correlation holds between form and frequency.
-Vice versa, situations entailing agentive participation prefer to mark the inchoative form and occur more frequently in the causative form.
+Causative-inchoative verbs in general are endowed with peculiar properties. \namecite{haspelmath1993} claims that verbs with a cross-lingual preference for a marked causative form denote a more ``spontaneous'' situation.
+Spontaneity is intended by the author as the likelihood that the occurrence of the event denoted by the verb does not require the intervention of an agent.
+In this way, a correlation between the form and the meaning of these verbs was borne out.
+Moreover, \namecite{samardzic2012meaning} and \namecite{haspelmath2014coding} demonstrated that verbs appearing more frequently (intra- and cross-lingually) in the inchoative form tend to morphologically derive the causative form.
+Here, the correlation bridges between form and frequency.
+Vice versa, situations entailing an agentive participation prefer to mark the inchoative form and occur more frequently in the causative form.